Spectral insights into active matter: Exceptional Points and the Mathieu equation: Application to interactions

 \section{Application to interactions}

 The implications for interacting systems are most-straightforward, if we consider the simplest closure, that is consider mean-field dynamics.
 In this case, the full BBGKY-hierarchy~\cite{balescu,dorfman,ihle2023,boltz2024,boltz2026} is reduced to an equation for the one-particle function.
 A simple choice~\cite{peruani2008,boltz2024} for the interactions in eq.~\eqref{eq:model} consists of short-ranged Kuramoto-type couplings, i.e. $\mathcal{F}_{ij} \propto \sin{n(\theta_j-\theta_i)}$ and $\Omega_i=\{j\neq i | \lvert \vec{r}_i-\vec{r}_j\rvert < \ell\}$.
 The integer parameter $n=1,2,\ldots$ allows to tune the symmetry of the interactions.
 In ref.~\cite{kuerstennumerical}, Kürsten considered a ring-kinetic closure for a metric-free interaction model, which would by far exceed the scope of this work.
 We aim to present the core of Kürsten's argument.
+A similar analysis that explicitly considers the effect of the spatial cut-off has been performed by \citeauthor{escaff2020}~\cite{escaff2020}.

 The adapted version of eq.~\eqref{eq:fp3} in mean-field approximation of the metric Kuramoto-like interactions is then

 wherein $J^\text{MF}$ is the mean-field collision integral and $\Gamma$ is the dimensionless effective coupling strength.
 We take the same steps before, that is Fourier transforming with respect to the spatial variables and choosing $\vec k =(k,0)^\mathrm{T}$ as well as Fourier transforming with respect to the double internal angle $\psi=2\phi$.
 Different to before, we do not take an eigenmode approach to the dynamics, but consider the dynamics of the Fourier modes $\hat{f}_m$.
 This leads to